Are there any dangerous animals in the Dominican Republic in 2023?

 Are there mosquitoes in the Dominican Republic?

-The presence of mosquitoes always makes getting outside unpleasant, especially when it comes to spending time with family and friends.
+The presence of mosquitoes always makes getting outside unpleasant, especially when spending time with family and friends.
 Thus, it’s a good idea to have insect repellent in your travel bag.

 Are mosquitoes a problem in Punta Cana?